 You can cover your Flexi own car’s weekly subscription fee with just 15 hours of driving

-The solution is more simple than you’d think.
-If you subscribe, you don’t apply for a loan, therefore your credit score doesn’t matter.
+Yes.
+If you subscribe to drive a car, you don’t apply for a loan, therefore your credit score doesn’t matter.
 You always pay in advance instead of repaying a debt.
-Easy.
+It’s that simple.

-The same applies to our Flexi own plan.
+This is xactly how our Flexi own plan works.
 If you want to be a car owner, you can put your weekly payments towards that goal, even if you’re not eligible for a car loan.
 Plus, you’re not locked in—you can opt for early ownership solutions or simply hand back the keys after the minimum period at no cost.

 Yes.
 While Uber themselves don’t have cars, they collaborate with several third-party car providers that offer Uber-ready cars in different packages.
 Visit the Uber Marketplace to browse these offers and to find more information on the options available in your city.

 Uber cars come in all shapes and sizes, but there are some boxes they all have to tick in order to be a viable choice for ridesharing.
 If you’re looking for the best cars for Uber, the most important feature is passenger comfort and plenty of luggage space, but a good fuel economy is also key for obvious reasons.

 See the full list of our Flexi own car models, all carefully selected to meet on-demand driving standards.

-There are too many variables to make even a rough estimate.
-It depends on the city, the areas and hours you drive, and also your strategy.
+It depends on various things.
+Even to make a rough estimate, you need to consider the city, the areas and hours you drive, and also your strategy.

 According to Splend customers, a full-time driver in Sydney or Melbourne can easily earn $1,500 to $2,000 per week.
 In Brisbane, it’s between $1,250 and $1,500, while Perth drivers reported weekly earnings ranging from $1,000 to $1,500.

 As a Splend member, you can rely on your Member Success Representative to work out a personalised driving strategy, so you can maximise your earnings in the hours that best fit your lifestyle.